Taiwan’s production sector remained vibrant for a long period of the pandemic as the country was able to keep the virus at bay.

-Taiwan has been able to continue local production throughout the Covid-19 pandemic thanks to its low infection rates.
-Crime series Trinity Of Shadows, a collaboration between WarnerMedia, Taiwan’s Catchplay and Hong Kong’s ViuTV, had a smooth filming process between July and October last year.
+Local productions were mostly spared disruption from the pandemic throughout much of last year thanks to low infection rates.
+Crime series Trinity Of Shadows, a collaboration between WarnerMedia, Taiwan’s Catchplay and Hong Kong’s ViuTV, enjoyed a smooth filming process between July and October 2020.

 Apart from a few street shots in Hong Kong, the show was primarily filmed around Taipei including the Tamsui Old Street, Xinyi shopping district and New Taipei City Council.
 Trinity Of Shadows is produced by Taiwan’s David Tang and directed by Taiwanese filmmaker Hong Bo-Hao (Dad’s Suit).